sheppas/implementation-assessment/README.md

 ## Objective

-This assessment will test your ability to follow documentation to debug and finish a working integraton with Adyen.
+This assessment will test your ability to follow documentation to debug and finish a working [Drop-in integraton](https://docs.adyen.com/online-payments/web-drop-in/before-5-0-0) with Adyen.
 You will:

 1. Complete the `/makePayment` endpoint
 2. Complete the `/additionalDetails` endpoint